 With security, failure to be all-encompassing or even comprehensive enough will leave you susceptible to a breach, and breaches cost money.
 So, engaging with a reliable and proactive partner becomes key.
 This third-party organization can help you formulate a holistic strategy around security, patch up current holes and, most importantly, find future vulnerabilities before they’re attacked.

-Similarly, as PCs, notebooks and mobile devices are on the network, printers and copiers can pose an enormous risk if not put through the same rigors.
+Similarly, like PCs, notebooks, and mobile devices are on the network, printers, and copiers can pose an enormous risk if not put through the same rigors.
 Hackers are continuously looking for any opening on the network, and the weakest link—no matter if it’s big or small—can be exploited to infiltrate the data stored on these devices, get into other critical areas of the network or take down the entire system.

 Baby Steps to Better Security